mark-ting/cs171-2018-final/README.md

 Image files we used on our website.

 ## Project Website
 The public website of our project can be found on https://mat3049.github.io/cs171-2018-final/.
 If the visualizations do not show up, please make sure to unblock the content and load our scripts.
+The bar charts and chord diagrams will take around 30 seconds to load as the trip data file is over 150 MB.

 ## Screencast Video
 We created a two minute screen-cast with narration showing a demo of our visualization: https://youtu.be/a9ErRUmqRrk.